NISSAN CVT TRANSMISSION

 No. The company allegedly knew about the Nissan CVT transmission problems since 2009.
 These problems include being prone to overheating, having shorter lifespans than conventional transmissions, and being much harder to repair.

-Nissan tried to fix or disguise the CVT transmission juddering problem by:
+Nissan tried to address the CVT transmission juddering problem by:

-- Reprogramming the Transmission Control Unit to stop the CVT belt from slipping
+- Reprogramming the Transmission Control Unit (TCM) to stop the CVT belt from slipping

 - Replacing the assemblies for the Continuously Variable Transmission